Vuzix Corporation (VUZI) Reveals an Earnings Mystery

-Vuzix Corporation (NASDAQ:VUZI) went up by 7.14% from its latest closing price compared to the recent 1-year high of $20.20.
-The company’s stock price has collected 3.85% of gains in the last five trading sessions.
+Vuzix Corporation (NASDAQ:VUZI) went up by 6.02% from its latest closing price compared to the recent 1-year high of $19.33.
+The company’s stock price has collected -16.44% of loss in the last five trading sessions.

 Is It Worth Investing in Vuzix Corporation (NASDAQ :VUZI) Right Now?